HelgeSverre/jadx-webgui/README.md

 ## 📝 Notes

-This project is an experiment to demonstrate how to stream output from a backend process to the frontend in real-time using sockets.
-It serves as a practical example of handling complex tasks within a Dockerized environment and streaming their output, rather than focusing solely on APK decompilation.
-The tech stack was selected to explore and learn Docker and Flask.
+This project is primarily an experiment to see how to stream output from a backend process to the frontend in real-time using sockets.
+It serves as a practical example of handling complex tasks within a Dockerized environment and streaming their output, rather than focusing solely on the APK decompilation.

+## ⚠️ Disclaimer

+> This project is provided for educational and research purposes only.
+The authors and contributors are not responsible
+> for any misuse or damage that may result from using this tool.
+Users should ensure they have the right to decompile
+> and
+> analyze any APK files they process with this tool.
+>
+> Remember that decompiling applications without permission may violate terms of service, copyright laws, or other legal
+> agreements.
+Always respect intellectual property rights and use this tool responsibly and ethically.
+>
+> By using this software, you agree to these terms and acknowledge that you use it at your own risk.

+You know the drill.